martinwinther/dailysutra/README.md

 ### 52-Week Program Structure

-The complete Raja Yoga curriculum is defined in `data/yogaProgram.ts` as the `YOGA_PROGRAM` array.
+The complete curriculum is defined in `data/yogaProgram.ts` as the `YOGA_PROGRAM` array.
 Each week includes:

 - Week number (1-52)
 - Theme and core sūtras